 Can I Eat Rice On Keto?

 While rice is technically off-limits on keto, you can still consume a small amount that allows for more carbs in your day without exceeding your limit.
 For example, instead of eating one serving (½ cup = 39g carbs), you eat only ¼ cup once or twice in a given day.
-That leaves you with about 11g-30g of carbs so that you can still eat low-carb veggies, fruits, and snacks (meats are zero carb except for organ meats and eggs which are close to zero).
+That leaves you with about 11g-30g of carbs so that you can still eat low-carb fruits, vegetables, and snacks (meats are zero carb except for organ meats and eggs which are close to zero).

 Keto-Friendly Rice Alternatives